Printie

 Build a production board (in 30 minutes)

-• Order card: order number + SKU + promised ship date.
+• Order card: order number + the holiday prep for etsy sellers 3d printing SKU + promised ship date.

-• Print spec: file name + profile/material + color + qty.
+• Print spec: file name + approved profile/material choices for holiday prep for etsy sellers 3d printing.

-• Exceptions: a tag for “reprint needed” so failures don’t disappear.
+• Exceptions: a visible tag for reprints, edits, or holds so holiday prep for etsy sellers 3d printing problems don’t disappear.

 A simple weekly cadence (so quality stays consistent)